Understanding the Air Quality Challenge

 EPA E12 filtration

 Air filters with EPA E12 classification capture 99.95% of particles at the Most Penetrating Particle Size – the most difficult particle size to capture at a predefined airflow.
 This is in stark contrast to traditional low efficiency filter bags that only capture 5% of these particles, which is reason why operators need to water wash so frequently and have to deal with unplanned shutdowns and reduced engine life offshore.
+In contrast there is no need to frequently water wash your offshore gas turbine with EPA E12 filtration.

 When they first became available offshore, EPA E12 technology required a large equipment envelope but this upgrade is now available as a retrofit within an existing high velocity filtration system, without the need to replace the smaller housing with a larger filter house.
 This unique system is known as N-hance Performance Filtration and you’ll find more detail on this solution on the AAF website.
 The upgrade is designed to deal with large amounts of moisture and salt.
 This type of filtration eliminates frequent water washing, increases production efficiency and lowers CO₂ emissions, while providing longer operational life for the gas turbine.